SCHAP is currently accepting applications

 - Bank Statement for Checking & Savings Account

-- Real Estate Tax (If you are have an Agreement, include that as well) – TPF can obtain online
+- Real Estate Tax (If you have an Agreement please send it ) – TPF can obtain online

 - Water & Sewer – Account Number (If you have an Agreement, include that as well)

-- Heating Fuel (if applicable) – 12 month Billing Statement
+- Heating Fuel (Oil or Gas if applicable) – 12 Month Billing Statement

 SCHAP staff interview applicants and review their documentation to determine eligibility.
 If an applicant meets all requirements, the field inspector will inspect the senior’s home to determine what home repair/improvement work is necessary.
 He will then prepare a Scope of Work, which is sent to the borrower, who in turn will present it to licensed contractors for free written estimates.
 A minimum of three estimates is required.
 After a contractor is chosen and all documentation is in place, the loan is closed and mortgages are filed.
 The contractor then carries out all home repairs.
 The SCHAP staff visit the site several times before and during construction.
 If the repairs meet approval, final payment is authorized.

-To receive an application, please fill out the following Intake Form online or download and send it to us by email (email@example.com) or fax ((212) 431-9783).
+To receive an application, please fill out the following Intake Form online or download and send it to us by email ([email protected]) or fax (212) 431-9783 or 646-513-4298.
 A SCHAP staff member will call you to let you know if you meet the initial requirements of the program and when an application will be sent to you.

 *When filling out the Intake Form (PDF), please do not complete the highlighted grey areas.

 You can also call the number listed below to have an Intake done over the phone and an application sent to you should you meet the initial requirements: